OSEL-DAM/HARAM_RST/README.md

 * Diamond Princess Cruise
 * Harris County, Texas

-Changing the Scenario resets the infection characteristic to their default values.
+Changing the Scenario resets the infection characteristics to their default values.

 ### Intervention Strategy